seenpeh/easy-ssh/README.md

 # easy-ssh

-i works on macos. didn't try on anything else.
+It worked on macos. didn't try on anything else.

 Add a Host name:
   ip: enter you ipv4